yieldr/restart-network-masterclass/README.md

 Your task is to write unit tests which verify that all the business requirements are met at all times.

-Again you can see how a unit test looks like by looking at the UsersTest.
+Again, you can see how a unit test looks like by looking at the UsersTest.